davidbwire/instant-ussd-app/readme.md

 ## About InstantUssd App

-InstantUssd is a USSD development package meant to provide you, the developer, with a set of tools to help you easily and quickly build your own USSD applications.

-This project (InstantUssd App) recommends a file structure for incorporating InstantUssd package to your project.
+This project recommends a file structure for incorporating `bitmarshals/instant-ussd` composer package to your project.

 InstantUssd Goals
 -----------------